Auburn Bulletin 2024-2025

 INTL 1840 READING SKILLS FOR ESL (3) LEC.
 3. SU.
 Comprehend extensive university-level readings, identify author's audience, purpose, viewpoint and tone, read 250 words per minute.
 None for degree-enrolled student; for transient students, one of the following: pBT TOEFL of 500, iBT TOEFL of 61, IELTS of 6.

-INTL 3930 DIRECTED INTERNATIONAL STUDY (2-6) AAB.
-Directed study-abroad experiences at the upper-division level to provide students with field learning experiences that build upon the coursework students receive on-campus.
-Course can be used in an on-campus course with an embedded week abroad or as a course on a multiple week program abroad.
-Course may be repeated for a maximum of 6 credit hours.
+INTL 3930 DIRECTED INTERNATIONAL STUDY (2-8) AAB.
+Directed study-abroad or 'internationalization at home' experiences for upper-division or non-degree students to provide students with field learningand campus or distance experiences that build upon allied coursework and co-curricular activities.
+Course can be offered on-campus or with one or more weeks abroad.
+Course may also be used for internationalization instruction on campus or by distance for off-campus students.
+Course may be repeated for a maximum of 8 credit hours.

 INTL 4400 INTERNATIONAL INTERNSHIP (0-12) INT.
 SU.
 Internship abroad or in the US for 0-12 hours, as approved by faculty supervisor per the plan for internship.
 Can be used for major, minor or certificate as designated in descriptions of these programs.
 Can be used for internships abroad as well as for international students on CPT/AT that are undertaking an internship in the US.
 Prerequisites will depend on the faculty supervisor overseeing individual student's internship.
-Selection of the appropriate course section will designate whether the student is interning abroad or in the US.
 Course may be repeated for a maximum of 12 credit hours.

 INTL 4407 HONORS INTERNATIONAL INTERNSHIP (0-12) INT.
 SU.
 Internship abroad or in the US for 0-12 hours, as approved by faculty supervisor per the plan for internship.
 Can be used for major, minor or certificate as designated in descriptions of these programs.
 Can be used for internships abroad as well as for international students on CPT/AT that are undertaking an internship in the US.
 Prerequisites will depend on the faculty supervisor overseeing individual student's internship.
-Selection of the appropriate course section will designate whether the student is interning abroad or in the US.
 Course may be repeated for a maximum of 12 credit hours.

 INTL 6400 INTERNATIONAL INTERNSHIP (1-9) INT.
 SU.
 Internship abroad for graduate level for 1-9 hours, as approved by faculty supervisor per the plan for internship.
 The plan will need to specify work required by faculty supervisor, hours of work, credits to be earned upon successful completion of course.
 Faculty supervisor will be responsible for oversight and grading.
 This course will assist students where an international internship will aid in their studies and career prospects.
 Can be used for major, minor or certificate as designated in descriptions of these programs.
 It will be the responsibility of the supervising faculty to supply accessible syllabus, textbook, videos, and other materials.
 It is the student's responsibility to their internship with the aid of their faculty supervisor.
 Prerequisite courses will depend on the faculty supervisor overseeing individual student's internship.
 Course may be repeated for a maximum of 9 credit hours.